What Do You Do When Migraine Meds Don't Work?

 Headaches normally affect one side of the head and can vary in intensity.
 However some people can have pain on both sides of the head or their face and neck can be affected.
 It is possible to have a migraine without having a headache at all.
 Other possible symptoms include; nausea, vomiting, light sensitivity, sweating, poor concentration, feeling extremes of temperature, stomach ache and diarrhoea.

 It is uncertain what causes migraines to occur but it is suspected that it is due to changes in brain activity.
 There is also possibly a genetic link as the condition can run in families.
-Sufferers are encouraged to record triggers so that lifestyle changes can be made to reduce attacks.(Source: NHS Choices).
+Sufferers are encouraged to record triggers so that lifestyle changes can be made to reduce attacks.(Source: NHS).

 Although there is no definitive treatment for migraines, triptans are painkillers that have been devised to specifically ease symptoms.
 They work by causing blood vessels to contract and ultimately reversing the causes of migraines.
 As with all medication, there are side effects including; tightness, tingling and flushing.
 An anti-sickness medication will also be prescribed at the same time.